AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

   string literals and character arrays.
   With the inclusion of module \alib_strings, type-traits for the five string-types found in that module are given.
-  Finally,compatibility headers are provided that for example specialize \b T_CharArray for string and vector types of namespace \c std or those found in the \https{QT Class Library,www.qt.io}.
+  Finally,compatibility headers are provided that for example specialize \b ArrayTraits for string and vector types of namespace \c std or those found in the \https{QT Class Library,www.qt.io}.

 \note